poojarao8/poojarao8.github.io/_pages/about.md

 More recently, I have been studying Monte Carlo integration using quantum computing on today's noisy quantum devices.
 The field of quantum computing, although still in its nascent phase, has seen some significant progress since its inception in the 1980s.
 However, quantum noise is still a major obstacle for today’s quantum machines, often referred to as the Noisy Intermediate-Scale Quantum (NISQ) devices.
 Thus, it is important to design quantum computing algorithms that work around the limitations of the current NISQ devices.
 One of the most notable algorithms with several applications is the Quantum Amplitude Estimation (QAE) algorithm, but it is prohibitively expensive for NISQ devices.
 One important application of quantum amplitude estimation is computing integrals using Monte Carlo integration (MCI).

 With MCI as the focus of our study, we are interested in practical algorithms, such as the recently proposed quantum-classical variants of QAE algorithm, namely the maximum likelihood estimation and the iterative amplitude estimation.
 By implementing them on the IBM Quantum machine using Qiskit, an open source framework for quantum computing, we have analyzed and discussed the implementation and performance of each algorithm from a practical perspective.
-Currently, we are adopting the quantum partial search algorithm, which has been optimized for depth, for the integration problem.

 ---